 A recent survey conducted by the American Bankers Association (ABA) found that 60% of consumers said it is important for their bank to offer online and mobile services.

-Earlier this month, ABA endorsed a digital lending solution by LendKey (an Accredited Partner) for its member banks.
+Earlier this month, ABA endorsed a digital lending solution by LendKey (an Authorized Partner) for its member banks.
 The system provides a digital solution for originating student loans, student loan refinancing, and home improvement loans.

-Using LendKey (an Accredited Partner), consumers only need to go to their bank's website or mobile app.
+Using LendKey (an Authorized Partner), consumers only need to go to their bank's website or mobile app.
 There, they can apply for a loan, get credit approval in real time, and pick a loan offer.
 There's no need to visit a branch.

 In use since 2013